Matt Duffy Player Props: Royals vs. Giants

 Giants Pitching Rankings (2022)

-- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff last season ranked 16th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff last season ranked 16th in the big leagues.

-- The Giants had the 15th-ranked team ERA across all MLB pitching staffs (3.89).
+- The Giants had a 3.89 team ERA that ranked 15th among all league pitching staffs.

-- Giants pitchers combined to give up 132 home runs (0.8 per game), the first-fewest in baseball.
+- Giants pitchers combined to allow 132 home runs (0.8 per game), the first-fewest in the big leagues.

-- Cobb (0-0) gets the starting nod for the Giants, his second of the season.
+- DeSclafani (1-0) takes the mound for the Giants to make his second start this season.

-- His most recent appearance came on Saturday against the New York Yankees, when the righty went 3 2/3 innings, surrendering one earned run while allowing four hits.
+- His last appearance was on Monday against the Chicago White Sox, when the righty went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.